Mandurah: Water use

 Mandurah is at the centre of a water recycling project known as the Halls Head Indirect Water Reuse Project.
 Based in Mandurah, it has been awarded the Western Australian Water Corporation Award for Water Treatment and Recycling in 2009.
 An aquifer is used to filter the area's sewage water providing safe, quality irrigation water for local parks, gardens and ovals.
 Mandurah is also linked to Perth's water supply.

 Sport

-Mandurah is home to the Peel Thunder Football Club in the West Australian Football League, Mandurah City in the Football West State League and the Pirates Rugby Union club in the RugbyWA competition.
+Mandurah is home to the Peel Thunder Football Club in the West Australian Football League, Mandurah City FC in the Football West State League Division 1, and the Mandurah Magic in the NBL1 West.

 Greyhound racing is held weekly at the Greyhounds WA Mandurah venue.
-Mandurah also hosts the Mandurah Magic of the State Basketball League at the Mandurah Aquatic and Recreation Centre.
-Mandurah City FC was established in 1970 and is the main representative for soccer in the Peel region.
-They currently compete in the Football West State League Division 1 which is the second highest league in West Australia.

-There are several golf courses in the area including the Mandurah Country Club, Meadow Springs Golf Club, Secret Harbour.
-Mandurah is a private, tree lined course.
-Meadow Springs is a public course inhabited by kangaroos.
-Secret Harbour is a public links course near the beach.
-One club, The Cut, was rated 4th best golf course in Western Australia and 30th nationally in 2015.
+There are several golf courses in the area including the Mandurah Country Club, Meadow Springs Golf Club, and Secret Harbour.
+Mandurah is a private, tree lined course; Meadow Springs is a public course inhabited by kangaroos; and Secret Harbour is a public links course near the beach.